bshabash-brainstation/bshabash-brainstation.github.io/about.md

 ### More Information

-Incidentally, this are the only Data Science students he ever taught
+Incidentally, these are the only Data Science students he ever taught

 ### Contact me